 Garlic is quite straightforward to plant in general, but this rule doesn’t apply to all of its species.
 So how to choose the best garlic varieties to grow?

-We will give you tips for selecting the most suitable type of garlic for your requirements and local climate.
+We will give you tips for selecting the best garlic varieties for your requirements and local climate.
 To achieve a fruitful harvest, let’s join us!

 How to Choose the Best Garlic Varieties?

-If you choose the right types of garlic to grow, you can keep it for several months and use it as the basis for delightful meals all year long.
+If you choose the best garlic varieties to grow, you can keep it for several months and use it as the basis for delightful meals all year long.
 Here are some tips that can help.

 The two types of garlic differ in their condition requirements and taste.
 Besides, each of them has multiple subvarieties.
 We will discuss them in the following sections to give you a detailed guide.